 This fantasy is a hardcover edition that was published by Orchard Books on September 1, 2009 and has 103 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Fire Within, Gauge, Glade
+Other books by this author which I have reviewed include The Fire Within, Gauge, Glade, Grabber

 First in The Dragons of Wayward Crescent series for seven-to-nine-year-old middle-grade readers (and up!) and revolving around the mother and daughter Pennykettles who live in Scrubbley, England.

 I am OCD about reading things in order, and you don’t have to start with The Dragons of Wayward Crescent series before reading The Last Dragon Chronicles, but I’d recommend it.

 That said, this is so sweet, and so perfect for the kids.
 D’Lacey has fun with the fantasy of the dragons AND with exploring how bats fly using their echoes and how very useful they are.
 It could be a good opportunity to nail up a bat house and educate the kid-niks.
 And keep the skeeters down!

 My favorite part was Gruffen learning about the family, flying, and when he shouldn’t do something, lol.
 There was something so realistic (yes, even with dragons *she said, laughing*) about learning new things, getting along with others, following the rules, AND in Lucy’s frustrations with her mother’s seeming to not care.